iTunes Hacks That Will Change Your Life | 2021

 2. Effortlessly migrate all your iTunes library from PC to Mac

-You can transfer your iTunes library from Windows PC to Mac or from a Mac to Mac in just a few simple clicks.
+You can transfer your iTunes library from a Windows PC to a Mac or from a Mac to a Mac in just a few simple clicks.
 With the latest version of iTunes, it should be much easier.

 Follow the steps mentioned below to migrate iTunes from PC to new Mac: